vectordotdev/vector/docs/usage/configuration/specification.md

   # A list of upstream source for more info.
   inputs = ["my-source-id"]

+  # The field names assigned to the resulting tokens, in order.
+  field_names = ["timestamp", "level", "message"]

   # OPTIONAL - General

   # If `true` the `field` will be dropped after parsing.